 - Funded research.

-Ardy Esmaeili, CPA, Tax Practice Lead at Burkland, specializing in giving startups smarter finance, accounting and tax advice, to help them grow with confidence.
-For a free consultation email him at:
+Ardy Esmaeili, CPA, is a Startup Tax Accountant and Tax Services Lead at Burkland.
+Ardy specializes in giving startups smarter finance, accounting and tax advice, to help them grow with confidence.
+Contact Ardy and our Tax Services team for a free consultation.
+Contact Yair Holtzman or Chris Noble at Anchin to learn how an R&D study can help you.